allAboutJS/R17-Node.js-Assessment/documentation.md

 ### Security Best Practices

-- ✅ Hash all passwords with bcrypt
+- ✅ Hash all passwords with bcryptjs
 - ✅ Use ULID for all record IDs
 - ✅ Validate and sanitize all inputs
 - ✅ Never expose internal error details to clients